computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

-**linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux based on a UNIX-centric methodology.
-It is a resource for learning to solve foundational and common shell scripting problems or for low-level solutions for all higher-level shell scripts.
+**linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux created with a UNIX-centric methodology.
+It is a resource for new Linux users learning to solve low-level shell scripting problems and low-level solutions for all higher-level shell scripting.

-All solutions in this repository follow four principles:
+All solutions in this repository conform four principles:

 * Apply to a large part of the Linux community.
-* Conform to a reusable and UNIX-centric methodology.
+* Use a reusable and UNIX-centric methodology.
-* Use standard language techniques and methodologies.
+* Solve a problem that requires a considerable amount of research.
-* Solve a problem that requires research.
+* Use universal scripting techniques and follow a standard [guideline][wiki-Guideline-for-Scripts].

 This repository provides solutions for multiple paradigms of the Linux application layer (see the bin/ directory).
 As a result, it has no build/install automation.
-Furthermore, all solutions are independent of each other.
+All solutions are independent of each other.

 There are the two directories this repository consists of:

 ### bin/

-Scripts *(following [this guideline][wiki-Scripts-Guideline])*.
+Scripts.

 ### aliases/

-Aliases and short functions *(following [this guideline][wiki-Aliases-Guideline])*.
+Aliases and short functions *(following [this guideline][wiki-Guideline-for-Aliases])*.

 ## Examples